Property Division Lawyer in Attleboro

 Each state approaches property division differently.
 In Massachusetts, property and assets are divided according to the law of "equitable distribution."
 This means that each party is awarded property and assets in an equal and fair manner, but not necessarily 50-50.
 While the courts are guided by this law, it is possible to pursue the property to which you believe you are entitled during a divorce.
 Attorney Brian D. Roman, an experienced Attleboro property division lawyer, can help.

-There is a wide range of types of property and assets that are subject to division during the divorce process, including:
+There is a wide range of property and assets that are subject to division during the divorce process, including:

 - Primary residences